Medieval Warm Period

 The MWP was followed by a regionally cooler period in the North Atlantic and elsewhere, which is sometimes called the Little Ice Age (LIA).

 Possible causes of the MWP include increased solar activity, decreased volcanic activity, and changes in ocean circulation.
+Modelling evidence has shown that natural variability is insufficient on its own to explain the MWP and that an external forcing had to be one of the causes.